mlswg/mls-protocol/draft-ietf-mls-protocol.md

     the group only if that member's leaf is a descendant of the node or equal to it.

-In other words, if node is not blank, then it holds a key pair, and the private key of that key pair is known only to members holding leaves below that node.
+In other words, if a node is not blank, then it holds a key pair, and the private key of that key pair is known only to members holding leaves below that node.

-The reverse implication is not true: A leaf below an intermediate node might not hold the private key for the node.
-Such a leaf is called an _unmerged_ leaf, since encrypting to the subtree below the node requires encrypting to the node's public key as well as the unmerged leaves below it.
+The reverse implication is not true: A member may not know the private keys of all the intermediate nodes they're below.
+Such a member has an _unmerged_ leaf.
+Encrypting to an intermediate node requires encrypting to the node's public key, as well as the public keys of all the unmerged leaves below it.
 A leaf is unmerged when it is first added, because the process of adding the leaf does not give it access to all of the nodes above it in the tree.
 Leaves are "merged" as they receive the private keys for nodes, as described in
 {{ratchet-tree-updates}}.

 ## Ratchet Tree Updates